dalpert/pickEm/readme.md

 ```bash
 git checkout -b <newBranchName>
 ```
-  * type ```git branch``` to see a list of all the local branches you have 3.)
+  - type ```git branch``` to see a list of all the local branches you have

+3.)
 Make local changes

 4.)
 Test your changes

   1.)
 To run the flask app, enter the following python command in the same directory as the file ```application.py```
 ```python
 flask run
 ```
   2.)
 Open a web browser and navigate to ```localhost:5000```

-    * Be sure to clear the browser cache every time you make a change to code
-    * You can leave the flask app running while making a code change, just be sure to clear the cache in the web browser and reload the page and your code changes will appear.
+    - You can leave the flask app running while making a code change, just be sure to clear the cache in the web browser and reload the page and your code changes will appear.

 5.)
 Create and push your changes to a remote branch.
 ```bash